beko50/beko50/README.md

 ======================================
 =============================================================================================================================================

-Budding Data Engineer || Formerly Web Developer
+Data Analyst || Budding Data Engineer
 -------------

 I am a computer engineering undergraduate with former experiences in frontend web development.
 Currently, I am utilizing my growing expertise in everything data to build a strong foundation in the field of data science and engineering.